 Here are some of my big ideas.

 I'm interested in how we become our best selves.
-So I'm interested in human capacities such as critical thinking, creativity, collaboration, perseverance, and resilience.
+So I'm interested in human capacities such as critical thinking, creativity, collaboration, compassion, perseverance, and resilience.

 My core inspirations include Vygotsky's zone of proximal development (ZPD), Csikszentmihalyi's flow, Dweck's growth mindset, Mishra and Koehler's Technological Pedagogical Content Knowledge (TPACK), and especially Spiro's Cognitive Flexibility Theory (CFT).